Abbey of Saint-Gilles: History

 According to the legend, it was founded in the 7th century by Saint Gilles, over lands which had been given him by the Visigoth King Wamba after he had involuntarily wounded the saint during a hunt.
-The monastery was initially dedicated to St. Peter and St. Paul: however, in the 9th century, the dedication was changed to St. Giles himself, who had become one of the most venerated figures in the area.
+The monastery was initially dedicated to St. Peter and St. Paul but, in the 9th century, the dedication was changed to St. Giles himself, who had become one of the most venerated figures in the area.
 His relics were housed in the abbey church and attracted numerous pilgrims.

 Statue of St. James in the portico.

 In the 11th century, the monastery was attached to that of Cluny.
 Thanks to its prosperity, it was enlarged and decorated from the 12th to the 15th century, when the cloister was finished.
 In the 16th century the church, in the course of the Wars of Religion, was devastated when the Huguenots took shelter in it.
 Restorations were held in the 17th century and again, after further damage during the French Revolution, in the 19th century.
 The tomb of St. Giles was rediscovered in 1865, becoming again a pilgrim destination from 1965.